MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 - Non-Open API flows (If there's Peek code on an action and if you see the APIConnection value instead of OpenAPIConnection in Kind field, it's a non-Open API flow.)
 - Some hybrid triggers:
    - When a flow is run from business process flow (Dataverse)
-   - For a selected message (v2 Teams)
+   - For a selected message (v2 Teams) - Plan to enable worldwide by July end
-   - TeamsOnComposeMessage (Teams)
-   - Teams card trigger
+   - Teams On Compose Message (Teams) - Plan to enable worldwide by July end
    - Microsoft 365 Compliance Connector
 - A comment
 - Power Pages connector